How To Stop Overthinking and Negative Thoughts

 3. Challenge Your Thoughts

 It is quite easy to get overwhelmed with negative thoughts.
-So, before you consider calling your office and telling them you are sick, think it might get you fired or you will get some negative performance report.
+Before calling in sick, consider if it will get you fired or hurt your performance review.

 Remember that your emotions will obstruct your ability to look at situations impartially.
 Take a step back and look at the facts.
 Do you have any evidence that your thoughts are true?
 Or do you have any evidence that your thoughts are not true?
-After careful consideration, make your move, which will go in favor of you.
+After careful consideration, make your move, which will go in your favor.

 4. Schedule Time for Thinking